gumuz/screenstory/README.md

 OS Compatibility
 ----------------

-I've only tested this on Ubuntu, but since PyQt is cross-platform, there's no reason I can think of why it shouldn't work on Windows or MacOS.
+I've only tested this on Ubuntu, but since PyQt is cross-platform, there's no reason I can think of why it wouldn't work on Windows or MacOS.

 Usage
 -----